sillycowvalley/TTLSim/Documentation/6502/Minimal-181-65C02.CPU.md

   hardwired path off B while PCH loads from the data bus — a full 16-bit jump in one edge.
 (Synchronous load dominates count on the '161, so a jump and PCINC cannot share a cycle — visible in RTS.)
+- **Reset is microcode, vectored at $FFFC/$FFFD — 6502-authentic, zero ICs.**
+  RST drives the three microcode ROMs' /OE pins, and resistor networks pull the floating control word to a chosen constant: BUS=ALU, ASIDE=$00, F=pass($00), DST=IR.
+The module guarantees clocked edges during supervised reset, so **IR is forced to $00** before release.
+Opcode $00 — the 6502's BRK slot, otherwise unused — is the RESET pseudo-opcode: an 11-cycle microcode sequence that reads the vector at $FFFC/$FFFD and loads PC.
+The PC '161s' /CLR pins are tied inactive; the vector load defines PC.
+A and B are clobbered as scratch (registers are undefined after reset — also 6502-authentic).
+One free consequence: a wild jump into $00-filled memory executes RESET and reboots cleanly through the vector.
 - **SP counts itself** ('193s), so push/pop never touch the ALU.
 SP count pulses are folded into composite DST codes, since they always coincide with a specific bus destination (or none).